JtSangerman/viz-lib/README.md

 # viz-lib
-Lightweight library containing visual and harmonic renderings (via d3.js) that aim to depict beauty in natural processes, patterns and algorithms alike.
-Easily add stimulating visual and harmonic elements to your web app.
+Lightweight library of visual and harmonic renderings aimed to please the eye and stimulate the mind (via d3.js).
+Seamlessly improve the aesthetic to any of your web apps using viz-lib.
+<sub><sub><sub>currently only developing support for Angular with global web support in future (surely)</sub></sub></sub>

 This repo contains library source code and a simple angular web app for demo and documentation of library components available:
 * Demo app source located at `src/demo-app`